Start Your Career as a CNA in Arizona

 • Using the patient's or resident's family as a source of emotional support for the resident or patient

-• Care of the cognitively impaired patient or resident including;
+• Care of the cognitively impaired patient or residentincluding:

-• Understanding and addressing the unique needs and behaviors of patients or residents with dementia or other cognitive impairment,
+• Understanding and addressing the unique needs and behaviors of patients or residents with dementia or other cognitive impairment

-• Communicating with cognitively impaired patients or residents,
+• Communicating with cognitively impaired patients or residents

-• Reducing the effects of cognitive impairment, and
+• Reducing the effects of cognitive impairment

 • Appropriate responses to the behavior of cognitively impaired individuals.

-• Skills for basic restorative services, including: Body mechanics; Resident self-care; Assistive devices used in transferring, ambulating and dressing; Range of motion exercises; Bowel and bladder training; Care and use of prosthetic and orthotic devices; and Turning and positioning a resident in bed, transferring a resident between bed and chair and positioning a resident in a chair.
+• Skills for basic restorative services, including: Body mechanics; resident self-care; assistive devices used in transferring, ambulating and dressing; range of motion exercises; bowel and bladder training; care and use of prosthetic and orthotic devices; and turning and positioning a resident in bed, transferring a resident between bed and chair and positioning a resident in a chair.

 Learn more about being a CNA